lonGDiBo/Multi_Dataset_Time_Series_Models/README.md

 # VARNN for Time Series Prediction

-A comprehensive project for time series forecasting using the VARNN (Vector AutoRegression Neural Network) model.
-This project includes a comparison with VAR, FFNN, ARIMA, and LSTM models across univariate and multivariate time series tasks, alongside an interactive web demo.
+This project builds upon the work of [ Dhoriva U. Wutsqa on the VAR-NN (Vector AutoRegression Neural Network)](https://github.com/lonGDiBo/VARNN-Model-for-Time-Series-Prediction/blob/main/VAR-NN%20MODEL%20FOR%20MULTIVARIATE.pdf) model for time series forecasting .
+The VAR-NN model combines the strengths of the traditional Vector Autoregressive (VAR) model with the flexibility of Feedforward Neural Networks (FFNN) to handle nonlinear, multivariate time series data.
+This approach provides robust performance in training and testing phases, demonstrating its ability to capture complex relationships between variables.

-In this study, the experimental data consists of six datasets: https://github.com/lonGDiBo/Multi_Dataset_Time_Series_Models/tree/main/dataset
+In this study, the experimental data consists of [six datasets](https://github.com/lonGDiBo/VARNN-Model-for-Time-Series-Prediction/blob/main/dataset)
 - Two datasets related to weather.()
 - Three datasets containing stock prices from three different corporations.
 The stock datasets include data for APPLE, AMAZON, and GOOGLE, collected from the Yahoo Finance website using the Python library yfinance.
 - The final dataset provides an overview of Vietnam's macroeconomic indicators.